qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - Login into iTunes with your prepared Apple ID: **Account** => **Sign-in**

 - The `Build Number Version` (or `Build Number`) of the version you want to downgrade.
 You can get the `Build Number Version` of most apps on AppStore from [Tool Lantency](https://tools.lancely.tech/apple/app-search).
-See more info in pictures below:

 ![Tool Lancety](https://raw.githubusercontent.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/main/Screenshots/IMG_1823.PNG)